Walid Soliman (footballer): Petrojet

 Mokhtar Mokhtar, PetroJet manager, was convinced by Soliman skills.
 The newly promoted team signed him in the summer transfer window in preparation for the 2006–07 Egyptian Premier League.
 Soliman began a new life of shining as he scored his first goal in Petrojet's first Premier League match leading the team to beat Geish 3–2.
 Soliman firmly established himself in the Egyptian League and as a result earned his first call-up by the Egypt national football team manager Hassan Shehata.
-Egypt was preparing for the 2007 Pan Arab Games.

 Ahli Jeddah

 In January 2009, Soliman preferred to move abroad.
 He agreed to a six-months loan deal from the Saudi side Ahli Jeddah as PertoJet accepted the Saudi $500,000 offer to complete the deal.
 Soliman was able to leave a good imprint as he scored the first goal for his team 3–2 win against Al-Raed.
 He helped the team finish third place in the 2008-09 Saudi Professional League.
 However, Soliman's performance did not live up to the expectations with Saudi club that decided not to enter talks with Soliman to extend his contract.
 Soliman declared that playing out of position was the reason for his less shiny performances.

 Soliman returned to PetroJet at the end of the 2008–09 season.
 He would only play one more season with the team before transferring to Enppi.
 He scored a total of 19 goals for PetroJet; 17 goals in the Egyptian Premier League, one goal in the 2010 CAF Confederation Cup, and another one in the Egypt Cup.